+- ♦ Phase 1 Submit a topic for approval by the instructor (required) no later than 2/5 at 11:59 p.m.

+- Detailed guidelines for the Abstract Submission are available on Blackboard under COURSE INFORMATION.

+- 10 points

-- ❖ Phase 1 Submit a topic for approval by the instructor (required) no later than 2/4 at 11:59 p.m. - Detailed guidelines for the Abstract Submission are available on Blackboard under COURSE INFORMATION. - o Points for the Abstract Submission are included in the Final Draft scoring. - ❖ Phase 2 First Draft - A rough draft of the paper will be submitted, formatted as if it were the final draft, and include all subject material, references and be appropriately cited.
-Outlines, partial sections, incomplete references and lack of APA formatting will not be accepted. - ❖ Phase 3 Final Draft - An edited, polished draft of the research paper must be submitted in accordance with the instructions provided under COURSE INFORMATION. - 5.
-Research Project (50 points): You will research a festival/fair/event in the U.S. currently operating in an unsustainable manner, analyze the situation, and then propose solutions.
+- Phase 2 First Draft

+- A rough draft of the paper will be submitted, formatted as if it were the final draft, and include all subject material, references and be appropriately cited.

+- 30 points

+- Phase 3 Final Draft

+- An edited, polished draft of the research paper must be submitted in accordance with the instructions provided under COURSE INFORMATION.

+- o 60 points

+5. Research Project (50 points): You will research a festival/fair/event in the U.S. currently operating in an unsustainable manner, analyze the situation, and then propose solutions.
+Remember you must address all three pillars of sustainability.
 Detailed research project guidelines are available on Blackboard under COURSE INFORMATION.
-Please contact the instructor if you have any questions. - ❖ Phase 1 Submit festival/fair/event choice for approval by the instructor (required) no later than 3/11 at 11:59 p.m. - Early approval for submission is suggested as each festival/fair/event project must be unique to each student and some events are claimed early.
-Detailed submission information about the assignment is available on Blackboard under COURSE INFORMATION. - Points for topic submission are included in the Research Project scoring. - ❖ Phase 2 Festival Analysis and Recommendations - An analysis will be submitted that correlates to the assignment requirements.
-Detailed submission information about the assignment is available on Blackboard under COURSE INFORMATION.
+Please contact the instructor if you have any questions.

+- Phase 1 Submit festival/fair/event choice for approval by the instructor (required) no later than 3/8 at 11:59 p.m. - Early approval for submission is suggested as each festival/fair/event project must be unique to each student and some events are claimed early.
+Detailed submission information about the assignment is available on Blackboard under COURSE INFORMATION. - o 10 points - Phase 2 Festival Analysis and Recommendations - An analysis will be submitted that correlates to the assignment requirements.
+Detailed submission information about the assignment is available on Blackboard under COURSE INFORMATION. - 40 points